Optimizing Point-in-Polygon Queries in DuckDB

 ON b.geom && ST_Point(p.lon, p.lat)

--- Grid-based pre-aggregation: count points per cell, then join cells to polygons
+-- Grid pre-aggregation: count points per cell, assign cell centroids to polygons.

 WITH grid_counts AS (